The Eight Great Events in the Life of Buddha: Birth of the Buddha

-Queen Maya, mother of the Buddha, was returning to her parent's home to give birth.
+Queen Maya, mother of the Buddha, was returning to her parents' home to give birth.
 She stopped for a walk in the park or grove at Lumbini, now in Nepal.
 Reaching up to hold a bough of a sal tree (Shorea robusta), labour began.
 Maya standing with her right hand over her head, holding a curving bough, is the indispensable part of the iconography; this was a pose familiar in Indian art, often adopted by yakshini tree-spirits.
 Maya's feet are usually crossed, giving a graceful tribhanga pose.
 The Buddha emerged miraculously from her side, which is usually shown in small depictions with him as though flying.
 In larger ones two male figures stand to the left, representing the Vedic gods Indra, who reaches out to hold the baby, and Brahma standing behind him.
 Maya's sister Pajapati may support her to the right, and maids may stand on the right, and apsaras or other spirits hover above.

 The Buddha was able to stand and take seven steps almost immediately, ending by standing on a lotus flower, and the baby standing on this may be shown; in East Asia this subject became popular by itself, the most famous and one of the earliest at the Todaiji in Nara, Japan.
 Buddha's first bath is also sometimes shown in the same scene; two Nagaraja (Nāga kings) perform the bathing, and maids may attend.
 Symbolic re-enactments of this form part of the rituals celebrating Buddha's birthday or Vesak in many countries.

 Enlightenment of the Buddha

-This took place at Bodh Gaya, under the famous Bodhi Tree, a probable descendent of which survives beside the Mahabodhi Temple.
+This took place at Bodh Gaya, under the famous Bodhi Tree, a probable descendant of which survives beside the Mahabodhi Temple.
 Buddhist tradition recounts that the enlightment was preceded by the "assault of Mara", a demon king, who challenged the Buddha's right to acquire the powers that enlightenment brought, and asked him for a witness to attest his right to achieve it.
 In reply Buddha touched the ground with his right hand outstretched, asking Pṛthivi, the devi of the earth, to witness his enlightenment, which she did.

 The foliage of the Bodhi Tree may be shown above Buddha's head.
 Buddha is always shown seated in the lotus position, reaching the fingers of his right hand down to touch the ground, which is called the bhūmisparśa or "earth witness" mudra.
 Larger depictions may show Mara and his army of demons, or his three beautiful daughters, who attempt to prevent the Buddha's enlightenment by distracting him from meditation with seductive movements; modern South-East Asian depictions of this can be rather lurid.

 This event in Buddha's life is most commonly the large central scene in groups, as in the Jagdispur stele, where dozens of small demons surround the Buddha.